AnswerDotAI/fastaudit/README.md

 - same-process Python code can inspect a lot of runtime state
 - pre-existing writable file descriptors may bypass path-open checks
-- C extensions and native code are outside Python-level control
 - host callbacks can do anything their implementation permits
 - thread support is intentionally restricted unless explicitly designed for